Domino-Blockchain/domichain/docs/src/validator/best-practices/operations.md

 ## Upgrading

-There are many ways to upgrade the [Solana software](../../cli/install-solana-cli-tools.md).
+There are many ways to upgrade the [Domichain software](../../cli/install-solana-cli-tools.md).
 As an operator, you will need to upgrade often, so it is important to get comfortable with this process.

 > **Note** validator nodes do not need to be offline while the newest version is being downloaded or built from source.
 All methods below can be done before the validator process is restarted.

 ### Building From Source

-It is a best practice to always build your Solana binaries from source.
+It is a best practice to always build your Domichain binaries from source.
 If you build from source, you are certain that the code you are building has not been tampered with before the binary was created.
 You may also be able to optimize your `solana-validator` binary to your specific hardware.

 If you build from source on the validator machine (or a machine with the same CPU), you can target your specific architecture using the `-march` flag.
-Refer to the Solana docs for [instructions on building from source](../../cli/install-solana-cli-tools.md#build-from-source).
+Refer to the Domichain docs for [instructions on building from source](../../cli/install-solana-cli-tools.md#build-from-source).

 ### solana-install

 If you are not comfortable building from source, or you need to quickly install a new version to test something out, you could instead try using the `solana-install` command.

-Assuming you want to install Solana version `1.14.17`, you would execute the following:
+Assuming you want to install Domichain version `1.14.17`, you would execute the following:

 ```
 solana-install init 1.14.17